Matombo/Android-KGDB-Patch-for-Nexus-5X/README.md

 # Android KGDB Patch for Nexus 5X

-To be able to use brakpoints you also need to set CONFIG_FORCE_PAGES=Y (which isn't done by the patch and i'm to lazy to update it atm).
+To be able to use brakpoints you also need to set CONFIG_FORCE_PAGES=Y (which isn't done by the patch).

 Kernel patch to get KGDB working on the Nexus 5X.